cnstechnicalgroup/prestashop-eu-vat/README.md

 | Belgique    |  --  |              -- | This tax only | 20.00% |             |
 | ...         |  --  |              -- | This tax only | 20.00% |             |

-Set tax_rules_group to the value of this tax rule before running.
+Set tax_rules_group to the value of this tax rule ID before running.

 The script will create specific price entries similar to the following for every product: